+Another exciting episode for this week.
 We’re going to dive right into today’s show.
 So I have with us today, Bob Ellithorpe.
 Bob comes to us as a Chief Executive Officer and President of Tribus Aerospace Corporation.
 He’s had a very interesting and just very fascinating career in aviation and in the aerospace industry in general.
 And so we’ve seen a lot of really, really neat things, and I just cannot wait to unpack all that with him.
 So without further ado, let’s just get right started.
 Bob, thank you, sir.
 Thanks so much for making time to be with me this morning.

 Hey, good morning, Aaron.
 It’s a pleasure.
 I’m glad you called.
 And unpack.
 That’s a great way to start a conversation.
 Let’s unpack all this aviation.

 Absolutely.
 So for those of you that are watching, listening, I also recorded Bob on The Veteran’s Business Podcast.
 That episode is set to drop in the next week or so.
 So you’ll be able to catch more details about Bob and his journey and a little bit more emphasis on his military background.
 But today being a little bit more DFW focused, one, Bob, I always like to lead off with this question for the DFW show is, are you a DFW native?
 And if not, where the heck are you from?